Corbin goes six innings, Nationals get three solo homers in 4-1 win against Marlins

 Joey Gallo and Juan Yepez also homered for Washington, which has won three of four, and Keibert Ruiz had two hits.

-Corbin (6-13) has won four of his past five starts.
-He allowed a run on three hits with a walk and six strikeouts.
-Corbin didn't allow a hit after the second inning and retired 13 of his last 15 batters.
+Corbin (6-13) allowed a run on three hits with a walk and six strikeouts.
+He didn't allow a hit after the second inning and retired 13 of his last 15 batters.
+Corbin has won four of his past five starts, two of them against the Marlins, and has lowered his ERA by nearly half a run to 5.45.

+“I think I've just kind of located a lot better, have gotten some more strikeouts which helps, keeps the ball out of the infield or out of the outfield where they can get hits,” Corbin said.
+“Not walking as many guys.
+Just a combination of all that and locating fastball and not really getting beat on that pitch as much."

 Otto Lopez had two hits and the lone RBI for the Marlins, who have lost five of six.